Skip to main content Skip to navigation

 Identity & Inclusive Care

-WWC has providers who identify as part of different neurodivergent communities themselves and who have advanced training in supporting clients with OCD, ADHD, Autism, and related diagnoses.
-They are passionate about walking alongside clients in their healing journey, offering compassionate and personalized therapy to support growth and symptom relief.
-And while WWC does not prescribe medication, we maintain trusted referral networks to help clients connect with psychologists or medical providers for formal assessments, diagnoses, and medication management if that is the path they choose.
-At Willamette Wellness Center, we believe neurodivergent voices matter, and we are proud to offer compassionate, evidence-based therapy as part of our commitment to Mental Health Care for Everyone
+WWC has providers who are part of neurodivergent communities themselves and who have advanced training in OCD, ADHD, Autism, and related conditions.
+Our clinicians are passionate about walking alongside clients on their healing journey, offering compassionate, personalized therapy that supports growth, reduces symptoms, and honors each person’s unique strengths.
+Although WWC does not prescribe medication, we maintain strong referral relationships throughout the Milwaukie and Portland metro area.
+When clients need a formal assessment, diagnosis, or medication management, we can connect them with trusted psychologists, psychiatric nurse practitioners, and medical providers who offer that level of care.
+At Willamette Wellness Center, we believe neurodivergent voices matter.
+We are proud to offer affirming, evidence-based therapy as part of our commitment to inclusive, accessible mental health care for everyone.

-Sexuality issues may show up in people’s lives as confusion about their orientation, difficulty expressing desires, shame around their sexual preferences, or navigating societal norms that conflict with their authentic selves.
-In couples’ systems, challenges can include mismatched libidos, differing sexual values, or struggles with openness around preferences and needs.
-People navigating these concerns often seek validation, safety, and support in understanding their identities and managing external stressors like rejection or prejudice.
+Sexuality-related concerns may show up as confusion about orientation, difficulty expressing desires, shame around preferences, or tension between personal identity and societal expectations.
+In couples, these challenges can include mismatched libidos, differing sexual values, or difficulty communicating sexual needs in a safe, connected way.
+Many individuals and couples seek therapy for validation, clarity, and support as they navigate identity, relationships, and external stressors like rejection or prejudice.

 BIPOC stands for Black, Indigenous, and People of Color.
-BIPOC individuals often face unique challenges due to systemic racism, cultural stigma, and historical/generational trauma.
-These challenges can manifest as anxiety, depression, PTSD, or other mental health concerns, often created and then compounded by societal and institutional inequities.
+Many BIPOC individuals in the Portland metro area—including Milwaukie, Portland, Gresham, Beaverton, Lake Oswego, West Linn, Oregon City, and surrounding communities—experience unique challenges shaped by systemic racism, cultural stigma, and generational trauma.
+These stressors can contribute to anxiety, depression, PTSD, and other mental health concerns that are often intensified by inequities within schools, workplaces, healthcare systems, and community environments.

 We Have Therapists Trained In This Area